 Next up, we normally loosen up the wrists with several specific stretching exercises.
 Because Aikido techniques often involve wrist and arm locks, we stretch the wrists out beforehand so that when the techniques are applied, we are better prepared to receive them.
 Don't worry, some of these exercises do involve some weird grasps and manipulation of your hands and arms, someone will come and show you exactly what to do.

-Once warmed up and stretched, we sometimes do some more basic fitness exercises such as sit ups.
-Don't worry if you can't do everything, only do what you can.
+Once warmed up and stretched, we sometimes do some basic fitness exercises such as sit ups, squats etc. Don't worry if you can't do everything, only do what you can.
 Stop for a breather if needed.
 Your stamina will improve in time.

 In Aikido, we spend a lot of time falling and getting back up.
 We have specific ways of falling so we don't get injured and which allows us to practice techniques on each other again and again.You will be shown the basics so you can start to train safely.
 During practice, your partners will be aware of your abilities and will take great care not to be forceful or injure you in any way.

 Once you are loose and warm, we get on to the meat of the session.
 The Sensei (teacher) will gather everyone around and demonstrates a principle, drill or technique - typically using one of the more experienced students.

 Everyone splits up into pairs, and you spend the next couple of minutes trying to work out which way up your hands are supposed to be before you start, and you realise that the technique has more to it than might first have appeared.
 After another minute or so, the Sensei will come over and show you again how to improve your technique - and you just start to get the idea when they call everyone back to look at the next technique.